jcook3701/emacs_configuration/docs/README.md

 Check   -> Follow system keyboard layout
 ```

-If you get a dbus error you can run the following commands to fix it.
+If Built with the flag "--with-dbus" or don't use the flag "--without-dbus" you might get the following error.
+Never less in my experiences a dbus error can be solved with the below commands.
 ```
 port notes dbus
 ```